nheyn/isomorphic-dispatcher/README.md

 unsubscribe();
 ```

-Use the 'subscribeTo' method to add a subscriber to the changes in a single Stores.
+Use the 'subscribeTo' method to add to subscribe to the changes in a single Stores.
 The subscriber will be passed the updated state for the given Store.
-It returns a function will unsubscribe the subscriber.
+It returns a function that will, when called, unsubscribe the subscriber.
 ```
 // Subscribe to 'storeName'
 var unsubscribe = dispatcher.subscribeTo('storeName', function(updatedState) {